DevonGifford/DeVim/Mac/README.md

 #### General Tools:
 -   **[Raycast](https://www.raycast.com/)**: The macOS launcher Apple wishes it built.
 Run scripts, manage extensions, control your system — all from your keyboard.
--   **[Obsidian](https://github.com/obsidianmd)**: My second brain.
-Markdown-based, local-first, Vim-friendly, cross-platform note-taking app.
-Perfect for documenting setups, writing brain dumps, or avoiding actual work.
+-   **[Obsidian](https://github.com/obsidianmd)**: Markdown-based, local-first, Vim-friendly, cross-platform note-taking app, Excalidraw plugin is cool too.
--   **[Todoist](https://todoist.com/)**: A clean, cross-platform to-do app I use to keep track of personal tasks, dev stuff, and whatever chaos I’m pretending to control.
+-   **[Todoist](https://todoist.com/)**: A clean, cross-platform to-do app for personal tasks, dev stuff, and whatever chaos I’m pretending to control.
 > *macOS is a solid base for development, but there are still areas where the default experience falls short.*
 <br/>